 The Pentacle Altar Plate: The Pentacle is a powerful symbol that has come to represent magic and the elements of the natural and spiritual world.
+The 5 elements represented by the points are Spirit, Earth, Air, Water, and Fire.
 This plate is used to concentrate power and energy, as well as a place to set offerings to the spirits.

 Tree of Life Copper Offering Bowl: Many cultures have a Tree of Life that connects the Earth to other realms (heavens, hells, or other), and copper is said to help channel receptive energies that aid in the connection.
 Place offerings to your deities in this bowl, or mix salts and/or herbs for your rituals.

 The God and Goddess Candles: Many Wiccans follow one or more deities and keep candles on their altars as a representation.
 These candles let the deities know they are honored and welcomed in the sacred space.
 The God candle sits at the top left of the altar, while the Goddess candle sits at the top right.
 The candles do not have to be lit; that is up to the discretion of the practitioner.